nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Other incorrect addevent commands to try: `addevent`, `...`<br>
    Expected: Similar to previous.

+### Finding an event

+1. Prerequisite: Current list of events has only one event with the word `Carnival` and no event with the word `Magic`.

+2. Test case: `findevent Carnival`<br>
+   Expected: 1 event with the word `Carnival` is found.

+3. Test case: `findevent Magic`<br>
+   Expected: No matching event is found.

+4. Other incorrect findevent commands to try: `findevent`, `...`<br>
+   Expected: Error details shown in the status message.

 ### Deleting an event

 1. Deleting an event while all events are being shown